thecognicode/word_frequency_analysis/README.md

 - I created bar charts to visualize these words.

-- And finally, I generated word clouds — just for fun and to make the results more visual 😊
+- And finally, I generated word clouds — just for fun and to make the results more visual.

 - I also saved the word cloud images as .png files.